simonemainardi/load_patstat/README.md

 Usage
 ------

 Run `load_patstat.sh` without parameters to display a brief help.
-Mandatory parameters are mysql_user and password, as well as hysql database host and name.
+Mandatory parameters are mysql_user and password, as well as MySQL database host and name.
 Optionally, a `-v` may be passed to obtain a verbose output.
-For testing purposes one may want to pass the modifies `-t` that only loads small portions of zipped csv files.
+For testing purposes one may want to pass the modifier `-t` to only loads small portions of zipped csv files.

 ```
 $ ./load_patstat.sh